DataDog/documentor/README.md

 application that uses the OpenAI GPT-4 API to review documentation and provide feedback on how to improve it.

-It should empower documentation writers to create better documentation, while also providing a way to automate parts of the review process.
+It assists documentation writers in creating better documentation by automating parts of the review process.

 > [!WARNING]
 > This project is a PoC and is still in early stages of development.
 It
-> is not ready for production use and doesn't use Datadog's OpenAI proxy
+> is not ready for production use, and doesn't use Datadog's OpenAI
-> server yet.
+> proxy server yet.

-## Instalation
+## Installation

 ### From source

-First install the dependencies:
+First, ensure that the following dependencies are installed:

 - Go 1.22 or above.
 - make.